Rated 4.9/5 by verified buyers

 SB 721 (Apartments and Rentals)

-Applies to buildings with 3+ dwelling units.
-Requires inspection of exterior elevated elements (balconies, walkways, decks) every 6 years.
+Applies to non-condominium buildings with three or more multifamily units, covering wood-supported exterior elevated elements (balconies, walkways, decks) more than 6 feet above grade.
+Requires inspection at least every 6 years; the first-inspection deadline was extended to January 1, 2026.
 When waterproofing deficiencies are found, repairs must use code-compliant systems.

 SB 326 (Condominiums and HOAs)